Evaluating Cell AI Foundation Models in Kidney Pathology with Human-in-the-Loop Enrichment: Results

 \subsection{Data-Enriched Foundation Models Fine-Tuning}

-To enhance model performance while minimizing reliance on pixel-level human annotation, we further fine-tuned the foundation models using our data enrichment strategies, which ensemble the evaluation outcomes of multiple foundation models.
-For each foundation model, the pretrained weights served as the baseline method.
-First, we evaluated the baseline performance of each cell foundation model using our hold-out testing dataset.
-The results of assessing the baselines for Cellpose, StarDist, and CellViT are shown in blue in Table.~\ref{tab:finetuning_results}.
-Consistent with our previous performance evaluation from human feedback, CellViT demonstrates superior performance compared to the other two models, with an F1 score of 0.7838, followed by StarDist at 0.7380, and Cellpose at 0.6748.
+\textbf{Baseline Performance.} First, We used the pretrained weights of each foundation model as the baseline and evaluated their performance on our hold-out test set; results are shown in blue in Table~\ref{tab:finetuning_results}.
+Consistent with prior human feedback, CellViT outperforms the other two models, with an F1 score of 0.7838, followed by StarDist at 0.7380, and Cellpose at 0.6748.
 Although StarDist achieves a high precision score of 0.9158, its lower recall of 0.6331 suggests that it misses certain amount of kidney cell nuclei.
-Cellpose exhibits the largest domain gap with the lowest F1 score and shows at least 10\% decrease in all evaluation metrics (F1 score, Precision, and Recall) compared to CellViT.
+Cellpose exhibits the largest domain gap with the lowest F1 score and shows at least 10\% decrease in all evaluation metrics compared to CellViT.